-Passive actions are about how a web site provides information to Search Engines (like Google, Yahoo and Bing) when they index the pages of the site.
-Examples of passive tactics are: providing a content site map (usually an XML file) for Search Engines to efficiently understand what content they need to index, and making sure there are no missing pages or broken links.
+Some are how a web site provides information to Search Engines (like Google, Yahoo and Bing) when they index the pages of the site.
+Examples are: having a content site map (or an XML file) for Search Engines to properly index, and also making sure you don’t have any broken or missing links.

-Active actions are about the initiatives the web site designer takes to notify Search Engines of changes made to the site.
-Some active tactics are: alerting Search Engines when new content has been added or updated, and connecting the website to the Search Engine’s Webmaster tools to monitor the SEO balance.
+Some are about the initiatives the web site designer takes to notify Search Engines of changes made to the site.
+Some examples are: letting Search Engines know when something has been added or changed, and connecting the site to Search Engine’s Webmaster tools to monitor search engine optimization.

 Search Result Impact

 If a web site is not optimized to be analyzed by Google, Yahoo, Bing, etc., all the efforts in producing compelling content and creating beautiful images for the web site will be hindered because Search Engines won’t be able to index the website properly.
 A poorly indexed web site will dramatically impact search rankings.